getkloudi/integration-wrapper-generator/out/bitbucket/docs/UsersApi.md

 Returns the webhook with the specified id installed on the given user account.
+Note that the username path parameter has been deprecated due to [privacy changes](https://developer.atlassian.com/cloud/bitbucket/bitbucket-api-changes-gdpr/#removal-of-usernames-from-user-referencing-apis).
+Use the account&#39;s UUID or account_id instead.

 ### Example